 As a guy who spends more time playing the game, and a guy still early enough in his Chainmail career to have a good grasp of what the beginners need to know, I threw together this handy-dandy two-pager to help those who follow in my footsteps.
 You’ll still need to root through the book for things like weather, artillery fire, and prisoner rules, but at least now you’ve got the core stuff in one place.

 This QRS includes the most commonly used tables in the game, with a few odd reminders for the squirrely rules that are easy to forget in the heat of tabletop battle.
 The game has an undeserved reputation for byzantine systems, due largely to having been written in High Gygaxian.
 The man was brilliant, but his brain walked down strange and winding paths.
-My sheet inverts a few of his mathematical functions, and thanks to the magic of the Associative Principle of Addition, spits out the same results in a slightly more easy to calculate manner.
-At least, easier for those whose brains walk down the same strange and winding paths as my own.
+My sheet inverts a few of his mathematical functions, and thanks to the magic of the Associative Principle of Addition, spits out the same results with less effort.
+At least, less effort for those whose brains walk down the same strange and winding paths as my own.

 Enjoy, and Merry Christmas, ya big lugs!